ObolNetwork/charon-distributed-validator-cluster/README.md

 ### Activating your validator

 Along with the private keys and cluster lock file is a validator deposit data file located at `.charon/deposit-data.json`.
-FYou can use the original [staking launchpad](https://prater.launchpad.ethereum.org/) app to activate your new validator with the original UI.
+You can use the original [staking launchpad](https://prater.launchpad.ethereum.org/) app to activate your new validator with the original UI.

 Your deposit will take at minimum 8 hours to process, near to the time you can run this new cluster with the command:
-̦

 ```
 docker-compose up --build